whikloj/fcrepo4-tests/README.md

-# Fedora 4 Tests
+# Fedora Tests

-These python tests are meant to be run against a standalone Fedora 4 instance.
+These python tests are meant to be run against a standalone Fedora instance.

 This will create, update and delete resources in the repository.
 So you may **not** want to use it on a production instance.

 Also, this is doing a cursory test.
 It does some verification of RDF, and patches are always welcome.

-Note: in order to test authorization, please first verify that your Fedora repository in configured to use authorization.
+Note: in order to test authorization, please see [this note](#authz-tests)
-Check the `repository.json` in use, and verify that the `security` block contains a `providers` list such as:

-    "providers" : [
-        { "classname" : "org.fcrepo.auth.common.ServletContainerAuthenticationProvider" }
-    ]

 ## Installation